vmware-archive/octant/site/docs/master/plugins/writing-plugins.md

 ## More About Capabilities

-Octant provides a well defined set of capabilites for plugins to implement these include:
+Octant provides a well defined set of capabilites for plugins to implement.
+These include:

-* Print support; printing config, status, and items to the overview summary for an object.
+* Print support: printing config, status, and items to the overview summary for an object.
-* Tab support; creating a new tab in the overview for an object.
+* Tab support: creating a new tab in the overview for an object.
-* Object status; adding object status to a given object.
+* Object status: adding object status to a given object.
-* Actions; defining customs actions that route to the plugin.
+* Actions: defining custom actions that route to the plugin.

 For plugins that as configured as modules the capabilities also include: